How to manage devices using the Azure portal

 Deleting a device:

-If a device is managed by another management authority (e.g. Microsoft Intune), please make sure that the device has been wiped / retired before deleting the device in Azure AD.
+If a device is managed by another management authority (for example, Microsoft Intune), please make sure that the device has been wiped / retired before deleting the device in Azure AD.

-The device activities are available through the activity logs.
-This includes activities triggered by the device registration service or by the user:
+Device activities are available through the activity logs.
+This includes activities triggered by the device registration service and by users:

 Changes to device settings